pbraiders/pomponne-test-bdd/README.md

 1. Clone it from this GitHub repository.
 2. Run: `python3 -m venv .venv` from the command line in the project's root directory to create the virtual environment.
 3. Run: `source .venv/bin/activate` to activate the virtual environment.
+4. Run: `pip install --upgrade pip` to uprade pip.
+5. Run: `pip install --upgrade setuptools` to uprade setuptools.
-4. Run: `pip install wheel ; pip install -r requirements.txt` to install all the necessary packages.
+6. Run: `pip install wheel ; pip install -r requirements.txt` to install all the necessary packages.

 ## Running the tests